pub trait FormatDriverInstance:

 Return the range (offset and length) that could actually be discarded, which must be a

-possible (like for FormatDriverInstance::discard_to_backing()
+possible (like for FormatDriverInstance::discard_to_backing().

-May break existing data mappings thanks to the mutable self
+May break existing data mappings thanks to the mutable self reference.

 Sourcefn readv_special<'life0, 'life1, 'async_trait>(